CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     ![cyberchef](cyberchef.jpg)

 4. Now we need to find another's agent full name.
-We haven't yet used the `cute-alien.jpg` picture, so let's check if there is something there using `stegseek`:
+We haven't yet used the `cute-alien.jpg` picture, so let's check if there is something there, this time using [**stegseek**](https://github.com/RickdeJager/stegseek), a fast steghide cracker that is used to extract hidden data from files:

     ![stegseek-extraction](stegseek-extraction.jpg)